openoms/lightning-node-management/CreateInboundLiquidity.md

 An easy-to-use cross platform lightning wallet
 ### Custodial wallets
 Tip yourself via LN and benefit from the inbound liquidity created.
-The drawback is that you don`t control the seed of your custodial wallet.
+The drawback is that you don't control the seed of your custodial wallet.
 Examples:
 * [Tippin.me](https://tippin.me/)
 * [Wallet of Satoshi](https://www.walletofsatoshi.com/)